Perpetual Inventory System: Definition, Benefits, and Formulas

 Imagine you run an online electronics store.
 Each time a customer buys or returns a smartphone, your perpetual inventory system instantly updates stock levels.
 Similarly, when new headphones arrive, the system updates the count in real-time.
 This ensures you avoid stockouts of popular items and overstocking of slow-moving ones, optimizing inventory and reducing costs.

-In this way, a perpetual inventory system gives you greater control over your inventory, reduces errors, and allows you to respond more quickly to changes in customer demand.
+In this way, a perpetual inventory system gives you greater control over your inventory, reduces errors, and allows you to respond more quickly to changes in customer demand with the help of an inventory report.

 The perpetual inventory system stands out for its ability to provide accurate, real-time insights into stock levels, making it a valuable tool for businesses.
 Here are three key features: